annguyen9461/reconfigurable-quadruped/README.md

 # Transformerbot Control System

 This README describes the usage of the control system for the quadruped robot, including both walking and rolling modes.
-The ROS2 code also performs a autonomous bowling using computer vision (YOLO) and machine learning.
+The ROS2 code also performs autonomous bowling using computer vision (YOLO) and machine learning.

 ## Demo
 https://github.com/user-attachments/assets/16f294a2-c4f4-4af3-99e2-1b8f990bea4d